-B Marika is a multi-talented artist, actress, educator, and promoter of Indigenous cultural and environmental values.
+Dr B Marika AO was a multi-talented artist, actress, educator and promoter of Indigenous cultural and environmental values.

-B lived at Yirrkala until moving to live in Darwin in 1973.
-After 6 years she moved to Sydney where she started drawing to pass the time.
-With encouragement from her friend, author Jennifer Isaacs, B began a successful career in printmaking in 1983.
+Dr B Marika AO lived at Yirrkala until moving to live in Darwin in 1973.
+After six years she moved to Sydney where she started drawing to pass the time.
+With encouragement from her friend, author Jennifer Isaacs, Dr B Marika AO began a successful career in printmaking in 1983.